Skip to main content

 How to Apply

 The Department of Radiology participates in the National Residency Matching Program.
 Applications for fellowship are accepted through the Electronic Residency Application Service (ERAS).
 After initial evaluation of the applications by the review committee, individuals will be offered formal interviews.
-Interviews for the 2023-24 interview season will be conducted virtually.
+Interviews will be conducted virtually.
 Completion of an accredited four-year radiology residency program is a prerequisite for acceptance.
 This program supports J1 visas.

 Applications can be submitted via ERAS https://students-residents.aamc.org/eras-tools-and-worksheets-fellowship-applicants/eras-2024-fellowship-application-timeline